Reading comprehension: Reading comprehension levels

 Reading comprehension involves two levels of processing, shallow (low-level) processing and deep (high-level) processing.

 Deep processing involves semantic processing, which happens when we encode the meaning of a word and relate it to similar words.
 Shallow processing involves structural and phonemic recognition, the processing of sentence and word structure, i.e. first-order logic, and their associated sounds.
 This theory was first identified by Fergus I. M. Craik and Robert S. Lockhart.

 Comprehension levels are observed through neuroimaging techniques like functional magnetic resonance imaging (fMRI). fMRI is used to determine the specific neural pathways of activation across two conditions: narrative-level comprehension, and sentence-level comprehension.
 Images showed that there was less brain region activation during sentence-level comprehension, suggesting a shared reliance with comprehension pathways.
 The scans also showed an enhanced temporal activation during narrative levels tests, indicating this approach activates situation and spatial processing.

 In general, neuroimaging studies have found that reading involves three overlapping neural systems: networks active in visual, orthography-phonology (angular gyrus), and semantic functions (anterior temporal lobe with Broca's and Wernicke's areas).
 However, these neural networks are not discrete, meaning these areas have several other functions as well.
 The Broca's area involved in executive functions helps the reader to vary depth of reading comprehension and textual engagement in accordance with reading goals.

+Reading Difficulties and Cognitive Processes

+Aaron and Frederiksen, both researchers with a focus on cognitive process, took an interest in examining the relationship between reading comprehension and its correlation to developmental reading difficulties.
+Some of the difficulties they focused on were dyslexia and ADHD out of many others.
+Simply being able to have comprehension and retention while reading has been described as a process involving multiple psychological processes.
+These processes have an influence on a reader's ability to organize or interpret written information.
+Having difficulties in these cognitive areas could potentially affect a reader's ability to engage with reading as a whole.
+Subsequent researchers studying reading disabilities suggested that comprehension difficulties often have a sense of connection to broader language processing and overall cognitive challenges in the field of literacy.